target/goalert/docs/development-setup.md

 All unit tests can be run with `make test`.

 UI Unit tests are found under the directory of the file being tested, with the same file name, appended with `.test.js`.
-They can be run independently with `make jest`.
+They can be run independently of the Go unit tests with `make jest`.
 Watch mode can be enabled with `make jest JEST_ARGS=--watch`.